 Greg Dalton: There was a company called Calera a while ago, put a --

-Greg Dalton: -- carbon into cement, carbon into this or that.
-Lot of those companies are very exciting for a little while then they go away, you don’t hear about them so much.
 Katie Fehrenbacher, about on this in terms of these companies have great promise and yet they have trouble getting to scale, getting to market, panning out in the real world, they look great in the lab or the bathtub, not so great out in the real world.

-Katie Fehrenbacher Right.
+Katie Fehrenbacher: Right.
 Well, sometimes it’s the technology, right, going from the lab to a commercial scale.
 But sometimes it’s the financing also, you know, there was a startup who moved to China who’s now commercializing its technology in China.
 Their name escapes me right now, yeah, but like there’s a lots of issues on the road from those little startups to get to commercialization.

 I mean you guys are using internally built technology for carbon capture?

-David Crane No, it’s Japanese technology that comes out the chemical industry -- you mean for the actual capture process?
+David Crane: No, it’s Japanese technology that comes out the chemical industry -- you mean for the actual capture process?

-Greg Dalton: Let’s pick up on that in terms of what’s the role of the US government here?
-A lot of these technologies maybe developed overseas.
 Arun Majumdar, is there a role for the United States government to push more on these technologies because we might lose an edge to China or India or Japan?

-Arun Majumdar Absolutely.
+Arun Majumdar: Absolutely.
 I mean I think, you know, so -- what’s the role of the government is, you know, perennial question in Washington, right?
 And but I think this universally disagreement that in terms of research the R&D, where it is too risky for the private industry to initiate, not to pick up later on.
 It is absolutely critical, just to give you an idea, if I develop a new technology today for it to be fully scaled in the industry for industrial use, it can take anywhere from 10 to 20 years.
 And, you know, if I take or come up with the new battery chemistry today, and I -- if I want Tesla to adopt it, it’s going to take longer than how it -- where they can write a software and get it out on the internet, it takes longer.

 And so for that length of time, you know, sometimes the industry is not willing to take the risk.
 And so the government has to play the role of the early stage, and not just going down existing learning curves and make lithium ion battery safe, or some other carbon capture using means better and better to make it cheaper.
 But also the disruptive technologies, the disruptive ones that could be even more -- even cheaper than what to today’s technology and better than today’s technology.
 So that’s really the goal -- role of the government in the R&D.